Frequently Asked Questions (FAQ)

 If you are interested in studying in Germany the website "Study in Germany" will tell you all you need to know about higher education study in Germany.
 It also includes course search.

-The DAAD website also provides detailed information on financing your studies as well as offering a database where you can enter your country of origin, your subject area and status (e.g. undergraduate) and find out about research funding opportunities.
+The DAAD website contains detailed information on studying or doing a PhD in Germany and provides also information on financing your studies as well as offering a database where you can enter your country of origin, your subject area and status (e.g. undergraduate) and find out about research funding opportunities.

 Another website that provides a wealth of useful information on higher education study in Germany can be accessed here.

 The following website provides lists of degree programmes, higher education institutions and doctoral studies in Germany.

 If you gained vocational qualifications in a foreign country and you want to have them recognized in Germany the web portal "Recognition in Germany" tells you how it guides you to the authority responsible in your particular case and provides important tips and documents for your recognition procedure.